 State channels can be used not just for payment transactions but for any update process.
 However, it can be easily explained in the context of a payment transaction.
 Consider that A and B want to conduct a number of transactions involving small payments.
 If A and B perform this via a blockchain, the cost involved increases with each transaction and also, the time taken to build the blocks increases.

 With the help of state channels, these small transactions can be conducted off-chain.
-A and B signs off the transactions in a way that it can be conducted on the blockchain but is not done so.
+A and B sign off the transactions in a way that can be conducted on the blockchain but is not done so.
 When that is done, only the last transaction is updated on the blockchain.
 The safety of a transaction is not compromised as it is performed in the same format as can be done on a blockchain.

 The cryptoeconomic technology has been viewed in the context of Bitcoins or blockchain technology till now.
-It’s time to widen up the scope of this promising branch of technology and use its benefits outside the scope of the finance system.
+It’s time to widen the scope of this promising branch of technology and use its benefits outside the scope of the finance system.
 The world has a lot to benefit from if cryptoeconomics stays to bring about what it promises to do!

 Further reading list